Barriers to Communication

 Badly expressed message

-When a message is expressed by the sender in a way which does not include the necessary words, or use the words and vocabulary which are wrong, etc. This badly expressed message can be misunderstood and many a times leads to no clear communication.
+When a message is expressed by the sender in a way that does not include the necessary words, or uses the words and vocabulary which are wrong, etc. This badly expressed message can be misunderstood and many times leads to no clear communication.

 Symbols with different meanings

 There can be several meanings of a single word.
-When a sender uses one particular meaning of a word but receiver decodes the messages based on another meaning of the same word then it leads to ineffective communication.
-For example the word ADDRESS can be used as-
+When a sender uses one particular meaning of a word but the receiver decodes the messages based on another meaning of the same word then it leads to ineffective communication.
+For example, the word ADDRESS can be used as-

 ‘When will you address the meeting?’